why vegetable seedlings stretch and get spindly

 my takeaways from the q&a and other reading

 - I recently replaced my old traditional shop-light hood with a small one that’s reflective and holds four T-5 tubes, which are at least brighter if not nearly equivalent to outdoors.
+I also have a 4-foot “Jump Start” T-5 stand like this (Amazon affiliate links).
 I’ll look into LEDs as they get more competitive, because the plants would be less overheated.

 - I’m being careful to remove the heat mat and clear plastic dome as soon as germination occurs.